minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

-# Using Presidio for Privacy-Conscious LLM Integration: A Guide for Product and Tech Leaders
+# Using Presidio for Privacy-Conscious LLM Integration: A Case Study for Product and Tech Leaders

 As a European product or tech leader, you may be seeking ways to balance the potential of AI with stringent privacy regulations.
-This guide presents an approach to handle sensitive data while utilizing advanced AI capabilities.
+This case study presents an approach to handle sensitive data while utilizing advanced AI capabilities.

 ## What You'll Learn

-By the end of this post, you'll understand:
+By the end of this case study, you'll understand:
 1. How to use Presidio to anonymize sensitive data
 2. How to safely interact with powerful LLMs like GPT-4
 3. How to de-anonymize results within your secure environment

 This approach enables the use of advanced AI while maintaining control over sensitive data, in line with GDPR requirements.

-## Who This Guide Is For
+## Who This Case Study Is For

-This guide is tailored for privacy-conscious tech leaders in Europe who want to:
+This case study is tailored for privacy-conscious tech leaders in Europe who want to:
 - Implement advanced AI solutions
 - Ensure compliance with GDPR and other privacy regulations
 - Protect sensitive data while leveraging external AI services